stefanofa/awesome/TOPICS.md

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

 *   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, Pi 5, any Ubuntu/Debian system, or a VPS.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.

 ## etcd

 *   [traefik/traefik](https://github.com/traefik/traefik) - The Cloud Native Application Proxy

-## go

-*   [traefik/traefik](https://github.com/traefik/traefik) - The Cloud Native Application Proxy

-*   [paraswaykole/slashbase](https://github.com/paraswaykole/slashbase) - Modern database IDE for your dev & data workflows.
-Supports MySQL, PostgreSQL & MongoDB.

-*   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀

-*   [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure and prevent secret leaks.

 ## kubernetes